mwilliamson/whack/README.md

   the paths in the source package that are required to build the package.
   Defaults to `["whack"]`.

+### Build parameters

+When executing `whack/downloads` and `whack/build`,
+any build parameters are passed as environment variables.
+The name of each build parameter is converted to uppercase in the environment.
+For instance, the build parameter "version" is available as the environment variable "VERSION".

 ### whack/downloads

 Before building the package,